What is asbestos?

 Even small levels of exposure, if repeated day after day, can lead to diseases later in life.
 So don’t start work if you’re not sure how to handle it safely.

-To help you identify asbestos, take a look at our images below showing photographs of typical asbestos-containing materials that can still be found in buildings today.
+To help you identify asbestos, take a look at our Asbestos Gallery showing photographs of typical asbestos-containing materials that can still be found in buildings today.